chrokh/toow-old/_sources/chapters/syntax.md

 Code is nothing more than text written in a programming language.
 All programming languages have syntax and semantics.
-In this chapter we are discussing syntax, and in the {numref}`Chapter %s<semantics>` we are discussing semantics.
+In this chapter we are discussing syntax, and later we will discuss semantics [{numref}`Chapter %s<semantics>`].

-A program is a bunch of code written in some programming language.
+%A program is a bunch of code written in some programming language.
-We refer to files that contain code as "source files" and we sometimes call code "source code".
+%We refer to files that contain code as "source files" and we sometimes call code "source code".

-There's nothing magical about source files.
+There's nothing magical about files containing code.
-They are just plain old text files with contents that (hopefully) adhere to the syntax and semantics of the language that we aimed to express the files in.
+They are just plain old text files with contents that (hopefully) adhere to the *syntax* and *semantics* of the language that we aimed to express the files in.

 What is syntax and how is it different from semantics?
 The syntax of a language determines whether a given sentence is valid or not, while semantics determines what that sentence means.